WebAssembly/design/Rationale.md

 Since the aliased stack appears to the WebAssembly engine as normal memory, WebAssembly optimizations that would target the aliased stack need to be more general, and thus more complicated.
-We observe that common compiler optimizations on the producer side, such as LLVM's global value numbering, effectively split address-taken variables into many small ranges that can often be allocated as local variables.
+We observe that common compiler optimizations done before the WebAssembly code is produced, such as LLVM's global value numbering, effectively split address-taken variables into many small ranges that can often be allocated as local variables.
 Thus our expectation that any loss of optimization potential here is minimal.

 Conversely, non-address taken values which are usually on the stack are instead represented as locals inside functions.
 This effectively means that WebAssembly